Salt Lake City Office

 If you have a dog that digs in the backyard, ensure he or she never digs too deep.
 Main sewer lines may be installed as shallow as 18 inches under the surface of your lawn, and these are costly repairs if your dog damages them.

-Some cat litter brands claim that their products can be flushed down the toilet, but we recommend staying away from this even with these products.
+Some cat litter brands claim that their products can be flushed down the toilet.
+While this may be true in some cases, we recommend avoiding this, as it could easily cause problems down the line.
 Only waste and toilet tissue should be flushed, as other items can easily lead to clogs.

 If you bathe a pet in the bathtub or sink, consider that their hair can damage drains.
-Always use a stopper or strainer to catch animal hair before it hits the drain, which will help eliminate the risk of a slow-moving drain.
+It’s important to use a stopper or strainer to catch animal hair before it hits the drain.
+This will help eliminate the risk of a slow-moving drain.

 Another tip when bathing pets is to get pressure balancing valves for your plumbing system.
-This will balance water pressure and avoid issues where the water suddenly heats up or cools down when someone else in the house turns on a fixture.
+These balancing valves will avoid the constant heating and cooling issue when others share water.

-For more pet-friendly plumbing advice, or to find out what other services our plumbers can provide, speak to the pros at Whipple Plumbing today.
+For more pet-friendly plumbing advice or other services, speak to the professionals at Whipple Service Champions today.